A novel mechanism for probing the Planck scale with wavepackets following general distributions: Introduction

-In this paper, we show that both the above can be addressed by extending our work to include a diverse set of distributions, beyond just the Gaussian that was chosen in previous works \cite{Villalpando:2018xsh}-\cite{Das:2021yqn}.
-Here, we provide a precise recipe to compute the Planck scale correction for a wavepacket expansion rate, especially practical for the likes of a composite system such as a large molecule, and following practically any distribution, as long as it has a finite variance.
+In this paper, we show that both the above can be addressed, with encouraging results, if we extend our work to include a diverse set of distributions, beyond just the Gaussian that was chosen in previous works \cite{Villalpando:2018xsh}-\cite{Das:2021yqn}.
+Here, we provide a precise recipe to compute the Planck scale correction for the wavepacket expansion rate, especially practical for the likes of a composite system such as a large molecule, and following practically any distribution, as long as it has a finite variance.
 The latter condition is automatically satisfied of course, on physical grounds.
 This is achieved by expressing all quantum mechanical (and potentially measurable) results in terms of characteristic functions of a chosen distribution.
 This is possible because the results involve various moments of the momentum of the wave-packets, which in standard quantum mechanics, is evaluated using the expectation values of the momentum operator and its powers.
 However, if a statistical description is available for the quantum system of interest, such as for the multi-particle quantum mechanical wave-packets, the same moments have a dual description in terms of the Characteristic Functions (CF) of the associated statistical distribution describing the wave-packet dynamics.
 Here we exploit this `quantum-statistical duality', and build an appropriate bridge to bypass various quantum mechanical complexities (which might also be a priori unavailable) and use a relatively well-known and straightforward tool of statistical mechanics.
 Expressing the $n^{th}$ moment of the momentum operator in terms of the $n^{th}$ derivative of the CF gives us this tool.\footnote{Another nearly equivalent route could be constructed using the Kolmogorov formula since CFs of finite variance has a dual description using the Kolmogorov formula.
-However, if one follows that procedure oneself will end up dealing with $n^{th}$ order integration using appropriate Kernels which renders the procedure much more lengthy and complicated \cite{Reichl}.} We show that this is indeed a powerful machinery, by applying our results to the specific examples of (a) the Gaussian, (b) the Poisson and (c) the generalized normal distributions.
+However, if one follows that procedure oneself will end up dealing with $n^{th}$ order integration using appropriate kernels which renders the procedure much more lengthy and complicated \cite{Reichl}.} We show that this is indeed a powerful machinery, by applying our results to the specific examples of (a) the Gaussian, (b) the Poisson and (c) the generalized normal distributions.
 As a cross-check, the results of the previous works \cite{Villalpando:2018xsh}-\cite{Das:2021yqn} are recovered using the CF procedure.
 In addition, from the latter more general distributions, an appropriate limit is shown to exist which provides the results of the Gaussian distribution as reported in \cite{Villalpando:2018xsh}-\cite{Das:2021yqn}.
-This reinforces the usefulness of our method and its potential applicability to a large number of distributions.
+This reinforces the usefulness of our method and its potential applicability to a large number of distributions and provides us in total of {\it four parameters -- mass, initial width, mean velocity and shape of the wavepacket} to induce GUP effects inside the reach of latest atomic clocks.